-When average investors choose to not manage their own portfolios, it’s often because they feel they do not have the requisite knowledge to do so, or do not have the time.
+When average investors choose to not manage their own portfolios, it’s often because they feel they don’t have the requisite knowledge to do so, or do not have the time.

 3. Digital and Environment-Friendly

 This is one reason why technology-loving millennials love robo-advisors.
-There’s no need to walk into a brick-and-mortar building, no need to talk to any advisor, no closing hours… you can set-up your account from the comfort of your home using your smartphone, tablet, or laptop.
+There’s no need to walk into a brick-and-mortar building, no need to talk to an advisor, no closing hours… you can set up your account from the comfort of your home using your smartphone, tablet, or laptop.
 It’s that simple!

 This is not to say that robo-advisors are only meant for Gen Yers.
 Anyone can easily use their services, and if you want to speak to someone, there’s usually someone available to talk or chat with you.

 Having little to no paperwork is also a vote for the environment and trees!